Low temperature physics gives insight into turbulence

-Category: Environment Hits: 0A novel technique for studying vortices in quantum fluids has been developed by physicists.
+Category: Environment Hits: 1A novel technique for studying vortices in quantum fluids has been developed by physicists.
 Turbulence in quantum systems, for example in superfluid helium 4, takes place on microscopic scales, and so far scientists have not had tools with sufficient precision to probe eddies this small.
 But now the team, working at temperature of a few thousandths of a degree above absolute zero, has harnessed nanoscience to allow the detection of single quantum vortices.

 Read more https://www.sciencedaily.com/releases/2021/05/210511081144.htm